 In mid-stage development, Agenus is developing a heat shock protein (gp96) peptide complex (HSPPC-96), an intradermal, autologous, cancer vaccine.
-Designated as the Prophage G series, Prophage G-100 is applied in newly diagnosed GBM patients and G-200 in rGBM.
+Designated as the Prophage G series, Prophage G-100 is applied in newly diagnosed GBM patients and G-200, in rGBM.
 Phase 2 results for the Prophage G series vaccines demonstrate that the agent may hold promise in a very select group of patients.

-Tocagen's Toca 511 & Toca FC is currently being investigated in a Phase 3 clinical trial (Toca5) in recurrent high grade glioma's including rGBM and anaplastic astrocytoma.
-Toca 511 is a retroviral-replicating vector that expresses and selectively delivers the cytosine deaminase gene to the tumor, while Toca FC is a novel formulation of flucytosine that gets converted into the cancer drug, 5-fluorouracil, within cancer cells infected by Toca 511.
+Tocagen's Toca 511 & Toca FC is being investigated in a Phase 3 clinical trial (Toca5) in recurrent high grade glioma's including rGBM and anaplastic astrocytoma.
+Toca 511 is a retroviral-replicating vector that expresses and selectively delivers the cytosine deaminase gene to the tumor, while Toca FC is a novel formulation of flucytosine that gets converted into the cancer drug 5-fluorouracil within cancer cells infected by Toca 511.
+The trial completed enrolment in 2018 and results will be available in the second half of 2019.